nitins17/jax/ci/README.md

 If you are running this on a Linux x86 or a Windows machine, you have the option to use RBE to speed up the build.
 Please note this requires permissions to JAX's remote worker pool and RBE configs.
 To enable RBE, set `--use_rbe` to you command.
-Please note that running RBE from a machine that does not have the toolchain present on the system currently fails.
-This is unrelated to the work done in this effort and is something that is in progress to be fixed.

 **Changing Python version**